AN OPERATIONAL DEFINITION

 Domestic Violence Is…Economic Abuse:

-Taking persons money, keeping them from getting or keeping a job, making them ask for money, etc.
+Taking target’s money, keeping them from getting or keeping a job, preventing them from going to school or graduating, making them ask for money, sabotaging target’s credit, blocking target’s access to their bank accounts, restricting target’s access to transportation, etc.

 Domestic Violence Is…Stalking

-The purpose of all abuse is to control the victims behavior by the inducement of fear, and contributes to the abusers power and control over the victim.
+The purpose of all abuse is to take advantage of an uneven power dynamic to control the target’s behavior by the inducement of fear.

 The Violent Facts

-of one parent by another are, as adults, 700 times more likely to batter their partners.
-If male children are also physically abused themselves, they are 1,000 times more likely to batter their female partners.
+Boys who witness abuse…of one parent by another are, as adults, 700 times more likely to physcally abuse their partners.
+If boys are also physically abused themselves, they are 1,000 times more likely to physically abuse a future heterosexual partner.

 Get information and tools to help you and your family cope by clicking the button below.